-To ensure Fair Processing, Personal Data will not be retained by our school for longer than necessary in relation to the purposes for which it was originally collected.
+To ensure Fair Processing, Personal Data will not be retained by Pembrokeshire County Council for longer than necessary in relation to the purposes for which it was originally collected.
 Or for which it was further processed.

-The length of time for which our school needs to retain Personal Data is set out in the Pembrokeshire County Council Records Retention Schedule.
+The length of time for which Pembrokeshire County Council need to retain Personal Data is set out in the Pembrokeshire County Council Records Retention Schedule.
 This is based on the National Archives Guidance for Local Authorities, which defines the statutory timescales for categories of Personal Data processing across the Authority by service/function.
 In the absence of a Statutory Timescale, record retention is minimised in order to protect the rights of the Data Subject.